dylburger/python-bootcamp/Installing-Python-3.md

 ## Installing Python 3 and software for the course

-There are a few things we'd like you to install before starting the course, to make sure you're well-prepared to start coding.
+There are a few things we'd like you to install before the course, to make sure you're well-prepared to start coding.
 If you've never programmed before, many of these concepts will be new, but we'll try to explain what we're installing and why we're installing it along the way.